 Following the institute, the Birkholz Fellows took the lead for the GLLC in collaborating on options for coordinated, regional action to improve the management of nutrients to keep them out of the region’s waterways.
 The Task Force on Nutrient Management has produced a GLLC resolution and an action plan identifying priorities for the organization to achieve the goal of reducing nutrient pollution.
 In September 2020, the task force recommended, and the GLLC Executive Committee approved, a set of model policies for states and provinces to implement to help solve this significant problem for the Great Lakes, their tributaries, and other waterbodies in the region.

-In 2021, the task force will continue its work with efforts to implement the recommended policies as well as educate GLLC members about effective state and provincial programs for reducing nutrients.
+The task force is continuing its work with efforts to implement the recommended policies as well as educate GLLC members about effective state and provincial programs for reducing nutrients.

 Position Statements and Correspondence